-This expert interview is with executive coach, professional presence expert and Integrity Coaching Associate, Justine Ballard.
+This expert interview is with executive coach, professional presence expert and former Integrity Coaching Associate, Justine Ballard.

 1. What is “Professional Presence” – and how did it come to interest you?

 For me, Professional Presence means being really present in the moment, physically, mentally and emotionally and showing that presence non verbally as well as verbally.
 It’s also about showing the best of yourself.
 People make decisions about others in the first few seconds of meeting them and that first impression becomes the positive or negative lens through which everything else that you do is seen.

 This subject became a particular interest of mine because I have often worked with intelligent, dedicated and lovely people who had real talents, but I noticed that they weren’t showing the world the best of what was inside.
 I wanted to help people create a positive impression that reflects their particular skills and traits and helps their messages really land.

 2. What are the Key components of a Professional Presence?

 Professional Presence is personal, it’s about being aware of your strengths, the traits and the skills that make you special and really demonstrating them.
 However, there are certain traits that research has shown are critical.

 The impact Compass (Dimitrius and Mozzerello) shows that people are impressed by four things:

 1) Knowing that they can trust you and that you are trustworthy

 2) Seeing that you are capable – that you can do what you say you can do